pressly/papi.js/README.md

 Papi.js offers a Promise based abstraction for accessing the Pressly API.

-## Install

-You can install through npm and require in your project with commonJS require.

 ## Support

 Papi.js will work on all modern browsers.